distante/esphome-components/components/sec_touch/readme.md

 (For now) It is limited to change the level of the fan pairs, or put them into their special modes (automatic, time, etc).
 There is no way to change the timing intervals for now.
 You need to make that in the SEC-TOUCH device itself.

+The SEC-Touch device is always the source of true.
+No fan state restoration is done after a power loss.

 ## First of all thanks to: